 Installation Item Choices Offered to the User Default Settings File system locations Create a customized file system layout.
-Although the / file system is always on the a partition, all other file systems and swap areas can be located on any disk partition on any disk.
-The / file system is on the a partition; /usr is on the g partition, and swap space is on the b partition.
-File system types Choose between UFS or AdvFS ^b as the file system type for /, /usr, /var and il8n.
+Although the / file system is always on the a partition, all other file systems and swap areas can be located on any disk partitions on any disk.
+The default file system layout puts the / file system on the a partition; the /usr file system on the g partition, and swap space on the b partition.
+File system types Choose between UFS or AdvFSb as the file system type for /, /usr, /var and i18n.
 Install one file system type for all file systems.
 AdvFS ^b is the default file system type.
 There is no default in the text based interface.
 Swap space Allocate up to two swap areas on any disk or partition.
 Allocate one swap area on the b partition.
-Logical Storage Manager Install into LSM volumes at the time the system is installed.
+Logical Storage Manager (LSM) Install into LSM volumes at the time the system is installed.
 If LSM is selected, you must choose (and possibly create) a partition for the LSM private region.
 The LSM private region is created automatically if you decide to install LSM.
-Kernel Component Options Build mandatory only, mandatory plus some optional, or all kernel components into the kernel.
+Kernel Component Options Build mandatory kernel components only, mandatory plus some optional, or all kernel components into the kernel.
 Build mandatory kernel components into the kernel.

-^a Only disks 1 GB or larger are supported for single disk installations. ^b If you are installing a system that will eventually become a member of a cluster, you must use AdvFS as the file system type.
+$[\]stackrel{\text{d}}{\text{b}}$ Only disks 1 GB or larger are supported for single disk installations. $\stackrel{\text{d}}{\text{b}}$ If you are installing a system that will eventually become a member of a cluster, you must use AdvFS as the file system type.